devnich/python-programming/README.md

 ## (Optional) Programming Style

-# Week 4: Visualization with Matplotlib and Seaborn
+# Visualization with Matplotlib and Seaborn (Week 4)

 ## Orientation